mxio/ls-intro-to-programming/08-more-stuff/exercises.md

 from test.rb:5:in `<main>'
 ```

 There is no & before 'block' to indicate that a block is being passed.
+The program is expecting one argument but the block is not being passed as an argument.